MickHarrigan/uhdrtz-rust/README.md

 ## Things to do
-- Rotate camera based on keyboard input
-- Plugin for reading input from the bluetooth part to rotate based on that value
 - Setup a GUI for the user to tweak and adjust the values of the camera inputs (bevy egui and other controls)
 - Use bevy_audio to play music at the same time

+## Things Completed
+- Get video from the nokhwa package
+- Convert said video frames to bevy texture
+- Create a function to rotate the camera (or the plane that the texture is located)
+  - Rotate automatically
+- Rotate camera based on keyboard input
+- Read bluetooth data from Arduino and rotate based on that input
+- Display images (masks) over the actual rotating image

 ### Nokhwa camera controls:
 - brightness